(All fields required)

 Marjory J. Johnson Chair of Gene and Cell Therapy

 Director, Comprehensive Sickle Cell Program

 Director, Translational Trials Development and Support Laboratory

-Program Leader, Molecular and Gene Therapy Program
+Program Leader, Hematology and Gene Therapy Program

 Arumugam P, Malik P. Genetic therapy for beta-thalassemia: from the bench to the bedside.
 Hematology Am Soc Hematol Educ Program.
 2010;2010:445-50.

 Perumbeti A, Malik P. Therapy for beta-globinopathies: a brief review and determinants for successful and safe correction.
 Ann N Y Acad Sci.
 2010 Aug;1202:36-44.
 Review.